axlan/robopenguins-blog/_posts/2022-01-26-even-more-custom-mtg-cards.md

 [<img class="center" src="{{ site.image_host }}/2022/hellboy_mtg/highlights_thumb.webp" alt="agent link">]({{ site.image_host }}/2022/hellboy_mtg/highlights.jpg)

+I don't go into much details of the process of printing the cards, but I cover that more extensively in my previous post on the subject [print magic card proxies]({% post_url 2021-07-30-printing-mtg-cards %}).

 You can find instructions to see the cards I made on MPC Fill at the [end of this article](#submitted).

 # Looking for a Card Creation Tool